Thank you for reading our post, please rate this article at the end.

 Just a Little Rain to Tip the Balance

-It doesn’t need a lot of rain to increase the water levels and send the baitfish and bass off into a feeding frenzy; when this happens, they will eat just about anything.
+It doesn’t take much rain to raise water levels and send baitfish and bass into a feeding frenzy; when this happens, they will eat just about anything.
 Even a few minutes of rain can raise water levels by an inch or more; all the drains, creeks, and streams feeding into a lake from the surrounding terrain can quickly raise water levels.
 This influx of fresh water is often more than enough to kick the bait fish into overdrive, and once the bait fish have started, bass are generally not far behind and are looking to secure an easy meal.

 Everyone’s Feeding Frenzy